generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 	- Add IComparable constraint to TPk (0.3.5)
 	- Bug fixes and improved the collections not to be static (0.3.8)
 	- For Asp.Net constructor injection of session insured that a uow in session or command reopened the connection if it is closed.
 (0.3.9)
+	- Made UnitofWork default to IsolationLevel.RepeatableRead instead of IsolationLevel.Serializable (0.3.15)
+	- Made all repository methods be virtual so the can be overriden.
+(0.3.15)
 - 0.4.x (In Progres)
 	- Add where and parameter paramateres into uow and session  extensions.
 And expand Repository.
 (In Progress)
     - Make plan IEntity queries use pure dapper but maybe use FastCRUD SQL builder?
 (In Progress)